Tanja Sanders

 It's the process of identifying and replacing the deep patterns your nervous system has stored, often since childhood, about who you are and what you're allowed to have.
 These patterns show up as anxiety before presentations, a compulsive need to over-prepare, difficulty being visible online, or a persistent feeling of being a fraud despite a track record that says otherwise.
 I'm trained in clinical hypnotherapy and use subconscious reprogramming techniques to release these patterns.
 It sounds abstract until you experience it.
 Then it becomes the most concrete thing you've ever felt.

 Because this isn't therapy and it isn't a twelve-month engagement.
-The Expansion Space is designed as a precision intervention.
+This programme is designed as a precision intervention.
 Session one: release the pattern.
-Session two: extract the story.
-Session three: build the system.
-Most of my clients report a fundamental shift after the first session.
-By the end of three, they have a new baseline and a deployable narrative.
+Sessions two through five: extract the story, build the system, and deploy it so it lands.
+Most clients report a fundamental shift after the first session.
+By the end of five, they have a new baseline and a deployable narrative.
 No retainer.
 No subscription.
-Three sessions and you go.

 Storytelling Fundamentals